nhm38/ECE4960/lab13-page.md

 ### Second Attempt: Feedback Control with PID
 My PID controller worked super well in previous labs.
 It generally reliable and super fast, especially the angular orientation control.

+The sampling rate was too slow when also doing PID contorl on the angular orientation in the loop, so I wasn't able to get ToF data frequently enough to stop at an accurate position.

 ### Third Attempt: Feedback Control with PID (no angular control for straight line movement)